GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

       - [OCI](#oci)

-    Deploying through `kpt` is a more traditial push approach to deploying the infrastructure.
+    Deploying through `kpt` is a more traditional push approach to deploying the infrastructure.
 This will deploy the infrastructure resources into the target cluster similar to how `kubectl` operates.
 Some of the deployment advantages `kpt` offers is the ability to use functions live `render` to populate variables in the configuration and `gatekeeper` which allows us to validate policy before deployment.

     When deploying resources `kpt` will wait for all resources to deploy before finishing, `kpt` also provides annotations such as [depends-on](https://kpt.dev/reference/annotations/depends-on/) that allow us to order the deployment of resources.